orionaskatu/stable-diffusion-webui/README.md

 **It is NOT SAFE to expose this implementation of the Web UI outside your local network (mainly because of passwordless sudo).**

+**I'm not a developer and my code is far from good, so you WILL encounter bugs.**

 Tested on Debian 11 (Bullseye), it needs adjustments on other OSes (especially Windows).

-I'm not a developer and my code is far from good, so you WILL encounter bugs.

 I use conda to manage the python env (comment the first lines of `start.sh` if you don't use it):